 In relation to structure, e.g. joint

-The vast majority are anechoic to hypoechoic on ultrasound and well defined 3,5.
-Many may demonstrated presence of locules as well as acoustic enhancement 5.
+The vast majority are anechoic to hypoechoic on ultrasound and have well defined margins 3,5.
+Many demonstrate internal septations as well as acoustic enhancement 5.

-Usually seen as a unilocular or multilocular rounded or lobular fluid signal mass is seen adjacent to a joint or tendon sheath.
+Usually seen as a unilocular or multilocular rounded or lobular fluid signal mass, adjacent to a joint or tendon sheath.
 Very small cysts may simulate a small effusion, but a clue to the diagnosis is the paucity of fluid in the remainder of the joint and the focal nature of the fluid.

-- T1: typically ganglia are low signal although high proteinaceous content or haemorrhage can result in lesions appearing isointense or hyperintense on T1 weighted images.
+- T1: typically ganglia are low signal although high proteinaceous content or haemorrhage may result in lesions appearing isointense or hyperintense on T1 weighted images.